 Blauvelt and his colleagues continued their fight quietly: The tenants of homeless shelters were vaccinated, factory workers were vaccinated, and by May, even New York’s own policemen—in a surprise deployment of doctors to every precinct in the five boroughs—were compulsorily vaccinated, and one Irish patrolman’s eight-year-old son was taken to North Brother despite his and his wife’s tearful protestations and a daylong stand-off with authorities.
 (The heartbreaking spectacle drew a crowd, and 50 doctors were deployed to vaccinate the bystanders as soon as it was over.)

 In 1902, the city health department unexpectedly declined to support a bill that would impose fines and even jail time on citizens who refused vaccines, fearing it would only fuel the opposition.
-Instead, their vaccination staff grew by another 150 men, raids continued, and their covert focus on vulnerable populations allowed them to administer 810,000 vaccinations in 1902 alone
+Instead, their vaccination staff grew by another 150 men, raids continued, and, according to Willrich, their covert focus on vulnerable populations allowed them to administer 810,000 vaccinations in 1902 alone

 Eventually, the outbreak was contained.
 Cases dropped by 25 percent from 1901 to 1902, and by early 1903, the surge had almost completely ebbed.
 In 1905, a long-awaited Supreme Court decision arrived.
 In the verdict of Jacobson v.
 Massachusetts, the city found support for its raids and island quarantines when the courts affirmed “the right of the majority to override individual liberties when the health of the community requires it.”